 - 1. Submit completed application for admission with fee. - 2.
 Applicants must have an earned a Bachelor of Science or Bachelor of Arts Degree from a regionally accredited College or University. - 3.
-Applicants must have a cumulative grade point average (GPA) of 2.75 or a 2.75 GPA or higher on the last 60 credits earned toward a bachelor degree.
+Applicants must have a cumulative grade point average (GPA) of 3.0 or a 3.0 GPA or higher on the last 60 credits earned toward a bachelor/master degree; have a score on the ACT of 21 or higher; have passing scores on the Praxis Core Test. - 4.
+Applicants must submit qualifying Praxis Core Academic Skills for Educators (CORE) test scores OR qualifying ACT/SAT scores PLUS a qualifying Praxis II score in the candidate's desired teaching area prior to admission to the MAT -Alternate Route to Teacher Certification program.

-OR